Skip to content

 Creating a Change Set

 Creating a change set makes a new copy of the hypergraph based on the current data in HEAD.
-Learn how to create a change set in the getting started tutorial.
+Learn how to create a change set in the Getting Started tutorial.

 Applying a Change Set

 When you apply a change set, all of the properties and code are merged to HEAD, and any actions enqueued.
-Learn how to apply a change set in the getting started tutorial.
+Learn how to apply a change set in the Getting Started tutorial.

 Abandoning a Change Set